Hacker Perspective: Telephony (basic information)

 - works OK sending email and web pages but not a serious contender until technologies like ATM are employed

-- for example, when packet delays cause VoIP problems on an Ethernet, installing an additional second path
+- for example, when packet delays cause VoIP problems on an Ethernet, installing an additional second path or increasing the speed of the existing

-even add MLPS based solutions but these are just tweaks to a technology that was designed to live with packet
+path is not the answer; you can replace hubs with switches and even add MLPS based solutions but these are just tweaks to a technology that was

 |